 07 of 10

-A suited royal couple, king-queen, is next in the list of Texas Hold'em poker's most powerful starting hands.
+A suited royal couple, king-queen, is next in the list of Texas Hold 'em poker's most powerful starting hands.
+You could get a flush, but it won't be the nut flush unless the suited ace comes on the flop.

 08 of 10